Sudarkodi-Muthiah-repo/12weeksAWSworkshopchallenge/Week8/mini-project/Building a Product Catalog web API using Serverless at AWS.md

 Now you have one method protected by the Lambda Authorizer.
 Just requests that send an Authorization with 123 as a value will be forwarded to the Lambda.

 🎉Congratulations!
 You have successfully created the Lambda authorizers as well as the methods and resources for your API Gateway.
+## Step 5 Deploy
+Before testing everything using a tool that simulates real life, you need to deploy your API.
+As your API will be also reached by web applications running in web browsers, you need to enable CORS before deploying.
+In this task, you will deploy your API.
+* In your API Resources area, select /products resource.
+* Click on Enable CORS.
+* Choose default 4XX and 5XX.
+* Select Access-Control-Allow-Methods : GET.
+* Click on Save .
+Now repeat the same for your /{uuid} resource:
+* In your API Resources area, select /{uuid} resource.
+* Click on Enable CORS.
+* Choose default 4XX and 5XX.
+* Select Access-Control-Allow-Methods : GET.
+* Click on Save .
+Next you deploy the API.
+* Select in the Resources area the top / in your API tree.
+* Choose Deploy API.
+* A Deploy API dialog window will popup.
+Open the first selector called Deployment stage and select New Stage.
+* For Stage name, type v1
+* Keep everything else empty and choose Deploy

+You will be redirected to **Stages** area.
+As you can see, it is possible to have different stages like development, production and everything else that makes sense to your organization.
+Now you also have the **Invoke URL** that will be used to reach your API.
+Copy it to your text editor as you are going to need in your final test.
+Now it is time to test everything together.
+🎉Congratulations!
+You have successfully deployed your API Gateway.